Cookiecutter shark: Human interactions

 Favoring offshore waters and thus seldom encountered by humans, the cookiecutter shark is not considered dangerous because of its small size.
-However, it has been implicated in a few attacks; in one case, a school of 30-cm (12 in) long fish with blunt snouts attacked an underwater photographer on an open-ocean dive.
-Similar reports have come from shipwreck survivors, of suffering small, clean, deep bites during night time.
-In March 2009, Maui resident Mike Spalding was bitten by a cookiecutter shark while swimming across Alenuihaha Channel.
-Swimmer Eric Schall was bitten by a cookiecutter shark March 31, 2019 while crossing the Kaiwi Channel and suffered a large laceration to his stomach.
-A second cookiecutter attack occurred in the same spot three weeks later.
-Isaiah Mojica was attempting the channel swim April 6, 2019 as part of the Oceans Seven challenge when he was bitten on the left shoulder.
-A third person attempting to complete the swim was bitten in nearly the same area of the channel.
-Adherbal Treidler de Oliveira was attempting the swim July 29, 2019, when he was bitten once on the stomach and then a second time on the left thigh.
-Two of the three swimmers were using electrical shark deterrents which did not deter the sharks.
-In 2017, a seven year old boy, Jack Tolley, was bitten in the leg while wading in Alma Bay in North Queensland with his family.
+However, it has been implicated in a few attacks on humans; in one case, a school of 30-cm (12 in) long fish with blunt snouts attacked an underwater photographer on an open-ocean dive.
+Similar reports have come from shipwreck survivors, of suffering small, clean, deep bites during the night.
+In March 2009, Maui resident Mike Spalding was bitten by a cookiecutter shark while swimming across the Alenuihaha Channel.
+Swimmer Eric Schall was bitten by a cookiecutter shark on March 31, 2019 while crossing the Kaiwi Channel, and suffered a large laceration to his stomach.
+A second cookiecutter attack occurred in the same spot three weeks later: Isaiah Mojica was attempting the channel swim on April 6, 2019 as part of the Oceans Seven challenge when he was bitten on the left shoulder.
+A third person attempting to complete the swim was bitten in nearly the same area of the channel: Adherbal Treidler de Oliveira was attempting the swim on July 29, 2019, when he was bitten on the stomach and on the left thigh.
+Two of the three swimmers were using electrical shark deterrents, but they did not deter the sharks.
+In 2017, a seven-year-old boy, Jack Tolley, was bitten in the leg while wading in Alma Bay in North Queensland with his family.
 The shark caused a 7.3 cm wound that was nearly down to the bone.
-On February 9, 2022, a deepwater swimmer was off Kailua-Kona, Hawaii, when they were bitten on the right foot and calf.
-There are several records of bodies recovered from the water with post-mortem cookiecutter shark bites.
+On February 9, 2022, a deep-water swimmer off Kailua-Kona, Hawaii was bitten on the right foot and calf.
+In March 2023, Andy Walberer was attacked by two cookiecutter sharks while swimming the Molokai channel.
+He was able to grab and throw both sharks before serious injury was inflicted.

+There are several records of human bodies recovered from the water with post-mortem cookiecutter shark bites.